zircote/swagger-php/docs/Generator-migration.md

 $openapi = \OpenApi\scan(__DIR__, ['exclude' => ['tests'], 'pattern' => '*.php']);
 ```

-The two configuration options for the underlying Doctrine doc-block parser `Analyser::$whitelist` and `Analyser::$defaultImports`
+The two configuration options for the underlying Doctrine doc-block parser `aliases` and `namespaces`
 are not part of this function and need to be set separately.

 Being static this means setting them back is the callers responsibility and there is also the fact that